SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 "aud": "https://honest.com/token"
 ~~~

-The client issued this client assertion to authenticate at A-AS, but
-due to the malicious use of H-AS' token endpoint in A-AS'
+Due to the malicious use of H-AS' token endpoint in A-AS'
 authorization server metadata, the `aud` claim contains H-AS' token
 endpoint.
 Recall that both A-AS and H-AS registered the client with
 client ID `cid`, and that the client uses the same key pair for
 authentication at both authorization servers.
 Hence, this client
-assertion - that the client just sent to A-AS' pushed authorization
-endpoint - is also a valid authentication credential for the client at
+assertion is a valid valid authentication credential for the client at
 H-AS.
 The attacker can therefore use the client assertion to
-impersonate the client at H-AS, for example, in a client credentials
+impersonate the client at H-AS.
-grant.

-[^impers-ex]{: source="Tim W."}

-[^impers-ex]: Omit concrete examples here.
-Just say that the attacker
+#### Endpoints

+As mentioned above, the attack is only successful if the client
+authenticates to an endpoint other than the token endpoint.
+If the
+client wants to send a token request to  A-AS, it will send the token
+request to H-AS, thus, the attacker cannot obtain the client assertion.

+As detailed in [TODO paper], the attack is possible if the client
+authenticates with such client assertions at the following endpoints of
+A-AS:

+- Pushed Authorization Endpoint
+- Token Revocation Endpoint
+- CIBA Backchannel Authentication Endpoint
+- Device Authorization Endpoint

+#### Further Notes

+As described in [TODO paper], the attacker can utilize the obtained
-    can impersonate the client and may obtain access tokens, point to
+client authentication assertions to impersonate the client and obtain
-    paper for details.

-TODO variants
+access tokens.

+The attack is analogous for the `private_key_jwt` client authentication
+method as defined in {{OpenID.Core}} and instantiations of client
+authentication assertions defined in {{!RFC7521}}.

 ### Countermeasures